General

 My child is a newly eligible Hope Scholarship student and I purchased off-the-shelf curriculum prior to receiving my child’s first installment of Hope Scholarship funding.
 Is my purchase eligible for reimbursement?

 No, your purchase is not eligible for reimbursement under the Board’s Reimbursement Policy.
-The Board’s policy specifically states that reimbursements will be denied if the account holder purchases the item prior to the Hope Scholarship funds being available in the student’s EMA account, even if the item would have otherwise been considered for approval.
+The Board’s policy specifically states that reimbursements will be denied if the account holder purchases the item prior to the Hope Scholarship funds being available in the student’s online portal account, even if the item would have otherwise been considered for approval.